IVRPowers/blog/content/post/technologies/google-tts-connector.md

 ##	About Google...

-Google is one of the biggest enterprises in the world, so its API does not fall short.
-There are lots of features that are worth of mention, but we don’t have that time so, here are some of main features we consider:
+[Google Cloud](https://cloud.google.com/) is one of the major Enterprise Cloud Services in the world, so its API does not fall short.
+There are a lot of features that are worth of mention, but we don’t have that time so, here are some of main features we consider:

 * Google has over 180 voices across 30+ languages and variants.
 * WaveNet is a new Neural technology that provides better natural voices.
 * Any device or application support with REST or gRPC request.

-To understand all of previous elements you can read the Google documentation.
+To understand all of previous elements, you can read [Google TTS documentation](https://cloud.google.com/text-to-speech/docs/).
 It is a relatively new technology, so it is not perfect nor a disaster.
 Some of the main languages are not yet enough developed like Spanish, that only count with the standard voice meanwhile English has 32 voices (standard and WaveNet).

 * Over 180 voices across 30+ languages.
 * WaveNet voices which are very similar to human voices.